zulip/zulip/CODE_OF_CONDUCT.md

 * Participate.
 In doing so, you contribute to the health and longevity of the community.
 * Exercise consideration and respect in your speech and actions.
-* Attempt collaboration before conflict.
+* Attempt collaboration before a conflict.
 Assume good faith.
 * Refrain from demeaning, discriminatory, or harassing behavior and speech.
 * Take action or alert community leaders if you notice a dangerous situation, someone in distress, or violations of this code, even if they